cfpb/design-system/docs/components/featured-content-modules.md

 status: Released
 description: "Featured content modules (FCMs) highlight one specific piece of content at the top of a page.
 Content is featured temporarily and not a permanent part of the page.
-Content can be a video, link, or download.\r See the [use cases](#use-cases) for more information."
+Content can be a video, link, or download.\r"
 variation_groups:
   - variation_group_name: Standard featured content module
     variations: